dcampanini/tf2_gpu/README.md

 ```

 ## Activate a conda evironment
-- Activate a conda environmet from environmet.yml with all the packages
+- Activate a conda environmet from environmet.yml with all the packages to work with tensorflow >=2.0 and gpu
 ```
 $ conda env create -f environment.yml
 ```